kwantlen/scenarios/robert.rst

 sphere.
 In British Columbia, the delivery of educational programs is stratified based on economics.
-Post-EAET multinational corporations, such as Cinnadella, provide bursary programs for employees and are directly involved in the delivery of post-secondary education to their student employees.
-Employees of these multinationals thus have relatively cost-effective access to post-secondary education, but those not so lucky to be employed pay exorbitant tuition fees.
-In many ways, corporations have assumed the role that governments once played in funding education.
+Post-EAET multinational corporations, such as Cinnadella, provide bursary programs for employees and are directly involved in the delivery of post-secondary education to their student employees (termed _clients_).
+Employees thus have relatively cost-effective access to post-secondary education, but those not so lucky to be employed pay exorbitant tuition fees.
+In many ways, corporations have supplanted the role that governments once played in funding education.
 Revenues to support such funding are now collected by way of employment as opposed to taxation, but otherwise the situation is similar.

 Technological change has transformed the delivery of educational services.
-Interactive technology platforms provide widespread opportunities for the integration of educational systems around the world and provide opportunities for widespread institutional and corporate collaboration.
+Interactive technology platforms offer opportunities for the integration of educational systems around the world and provide opportunities for widespread institutional and corporate collaboration.
 Educational clients travel seamlessly across national borders.
 Many post-secondary institutions are integrated into massive communities based on the alignment of specialized programming (MIT and India Institute of Technology, for example, which formed a single unit in 2032).
-Linkages to multinational corporations such as Cinnadella are the norm, and are required for economic viability.
+Linkages to multinational corporations such as Cinnadella are the norm and are required for individual economic viability.
 Various configurations exist, but each shares the common element of stratification and global reach.
-At the same time, global universities constantly seek ways to anticipate niche trends and to work with industry to develop programs to meet these changing needs.
+At the same time, global universities constantly seek ways to anticipate niche trends and to work with industry to develop programs to address changing needs.

-To meet the demands of clients and their employers, educational offerings are increasingly customized.
+Educational offerings are increasingly customized to meet the demands of clients and their employers.
 Universities assess students only within the specific context of an employment outcome.
 Credentialing structures award designations based on individually negotiated outcomes (involving active employer involvement) as opposed to predetermined programs or degrees.
 Employer-specific credentials are common (the Cinnadella Bachelor of Web Development, for example).

 Beginning in kindergarten and continuing through the spectrum of adult learning, each client works with a sustained and customized learning portfolio.